satori-ng/hooker/README.md

 results2 = hooker.EVENTS["on_start"]("/tmp/path", 1234)
 ```

-You don't have to import all the plugins, as the user can use the `HOOKER_SCRIPTS` environment variable.

 `EVENTS.append` declares the hook name with string as first argument and help string as second.
 The help string will be shown when `python -m hooker` is invoked.
 PLEASE give some insight
 on what the hook does and where it is fired, as well as what argument is the hook called with.